Home TaxInfo Dependent Care Credit

 • Your disabled spouse who was either physically or mentally incapable of self-care and lived with you over a year

-• A disabled individual incapable of self-care, lived with you for more than half of the year
+• A disabled individual incapable of self-care and lived with you for more than half of the year

-For any individuals other than your spouse or child, they cannot receive more than $4,200, is filing jointly, or can be claimed as a dependent on another person’s tax return.
+For any individuals (other than your spouse or child), they cannot receive income that exceeds $4,200, file a joint tax return, or be claimed as a dependent on another person’s tax return.
+Click here for more information.

 Category: